-This discussion is purely informational; its intent is not to establish land use policies or to suggest that local jurisdictions consider these concepts.
-Communities can and should decide which land use policies would ultimately result in the fewest negative impacts on air quality.
-It is important to note that strategies that might result in reductions in VMT in one community may actually produce increases in VMT in another community that has different demographics and employment patterns.
-Finally, these policies are directed towards large-scale development projects (e.g., greater than 100 dwelling units) and are not particularly effective when applied to small projects.
+This discussion is purely informational; its intent is not to establish land use policies or to suggest that local jurisdictions must embrace these concepts.
+Communities can and should consider which land use policies would ultimately result in the fewest negative impacts on air quality.
+Finally, these policies are directed towards large-scale development projects that generate significant VMT and are not particularly effective when applied to small projects.
+It is important to note, when considering air quality strategies, not one size fits all, and each community should conduct its own analysis.